fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;
 - MUST include a Call To Action allowing the User to cancel the operation and return to the Discovery Page.

-To ensure QR code readability:
+Furthermore, in compliance with [REF_ACCESSIBILITY], regarding the QR code, the Relying Parties:

-- Minimum recommended dimensions MUST be respected to ensure successful scanning.
-A size of 150×150 pixels is generally sufficient; for high-density codes (e.g., long URLs or many characters), 300×300 pixels or larger is recommended;
+- MUST respect the minimum recommended dimensions to ensure effective scanning.
+A size of 150x150 pixels is generally adequate, but for codes with high data density (e.g. long URLs or numerous characters), it is advisable to increase it to 300x300 pixels or more;
-- Adequate contrast MUST be maintained between the QR code and the background (ideal: black code on a white background);
+- MUST ensure minimum contrast between the QR code and the background (the ideal condition provides for a white background with a black QR code);
-- Color inversion between the QR code and the background MUST be avoided;
+- MUST avoid color inversions between background and QR code;
-- Only one QR code SHOULD be displayed per page;
+- MUST limit the presence to only one QR code per page;
-- The QR code MUST be sharp and high-quality (SVG format is recommended);
+- MUST ensure sharpness and high quality;
-- No text or other visual elements SHOULD overlap or obscure the QR code.
+- MUST ensure SVG format;
+- MUST ensure that it is not partially hidden by text or other elements.

 **Waiting page (cross-device only)**